openshift/enhancements/enhancements/builds/entitlements.md

 ### Test Plan

-With both 3.x and 4.x, there have been no automated e2e tests / extended tests out of openshift/origin for validating consumption of entitled content in OpenShift Builds.
+With both 3.x and 4.x, there have been no automated e2e tests / extended tests out of openshift/origin for validating consumption of entitled content.
 The reason presumably being that there is not set of credentials that our CI system can use.

 We've revisited this as part of composing this enhancement, and have devised the following recipe, assuming